 Edit Form Definition

-This link will take you to the app resource viewer for the current view set resource the form is defined in.
-You can make changes to this document, save them, and clear your cache to see them reflected on the form.
+This link will take you to the visual editor for the form’s view definition in App Resources.
+You can make changes to the view definition, save them, and clear your cache to see them reflected on the form.

 Enable Read-Only Mode